netspective/fluent/README.centos.markdown

 Example :

-       $ ./bp-sub-alarm --domain blood --device-id BP_LAB3 --log-info blood.info --log-data blood.alarm --log4cpp-conf ../src/c++/production/conf/simulation_log_bp_sub.conf
+       $ ./bp-sub-alarm --domain bp --device-id BP_LAB121 --log-info bp.info --log-data bp.alarm --log4cpp-conf ../src/c++/production/conf/simulation_log_bp_sub.conf

 * Once the blood pressure alarm is started it will retrieve the data and the displays in log file based on the default assessment or from the specified arguments.

 **NOTE : The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.**

 **3.4**.
 Start the **blood pressure persists** in the other terminal by passing the various options suffix to the command.

-       $ ./bp-sub-persist
+       $ ./bp-sub-persist --

 Available options are: